MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5606.md

 ---
 title: Fixed Asset Book Value 02 (report)
-description: View the movement in valuation of assets over a period time with a breakdown of values under additions and disposals during the period, further grouped under classes/subclasses, if needed.
+description: View the movement in valuation of assets over a period time with a breakdown of values under additions and disposals during the period.
 author: kennieNP
 ms.author: kepontop
 ms.reviewer: bholtorf